procrastinando/MailCow_DinD/README.md

 **3.3.
 Set Up Automatic Certificate Renewal**

 This is the most important step for automation.
-We will create a script inside the controller that copies the certificate from NPM to Mailcow and then reloads its services.
+We will create a script that copies the certificate from NPM to Mailcow and then reloads its services.

-1.  **Find your NPM Certificate Path**: First, identify the exact folder for your certificate.
-Run this command **on your host server**:
+1.  **(Inside the container)** Find your NPM Certificate Path: Run this command **on your host server**:
     ```bash
-    # Replace the volume name if you changed it
-    sudo ls -l $(docker volume inspect -f '{{.Mountpoint}}' npm-letsencrypt)/live/
+    ls /npm-letsencrypt/live/
     ```
-    The output will show directories like `npm-1`, `npm-2`, etc. Note the correct one for `mail.domain.org`.
+    The output will show directories like `npm-1`, `npm-2`, etc. Select the last one, if there are more than one.

 2.  **(Inside the container)** Create the renewal script:
     Enter to the container by: